Individual Frozen Creamy Chocolate Mini Pies, a delicious no-bake creamy dessert recipe. This will become your summer favorite.

 - While the base is in the freezer, prepare the filling.

-- In a blender add the chocolate chips and hot boiled sugar mixture.
+- In a blender add the chopped chocolate and hot boiled sugar mixture.
 Blend for approximately 2 minutes, pour into a bowl and let cool.

-- In a medium bowl beat together cream and mascarpone until very thick, fold in cooled mixture until smooth.
-Divide evenly on the 12 cookie base mini pies.
-(I had enough filling left over to make 4 Popsicles).
+- In a medium bowl beat together the cream and mascarpone until very thick, fold in the cooled mixture until smooth.
+Pour onto the cookie base.

 - Cover with plastic wrap (make sure the plastic touches the top of the chocolate mixture), freeze for at least 8 hours or over night.
 Remove from the pan, slice and serve with a dollop of whipped cream and grated chocolate.
 Enjoy!

 “The greatest tragedies were written by the Greeks and Shakespeare … neither knew chocolate.”
 Sandra Boynton